 The only entities that should be able to recognize people’s faces are other people.
 And maybe their pets.
 But not machines.

-However, given the unlkelihood that the facial recognition genie will ever go back in its bottle, I’ll suggest a few rules for entities using computers to do facial recognition.
+But, since the facial recognition genie will never go back in its bottle, I’ll suggest a few rules for entities using computers to do facial recognition.
 All these are provisional as well:

-- People should have their own forms of facial recognition, for example to unlock phones or to sort through old photos, or to show to others the way they would a driving license or a passport (to say, in effect, “See?
+- People should have their own forms of facial recognition, for example to unlock phones, to sort through old photos, or to show to others the way they would a driving license or a passport (to say, in effect, “See?
 This is me.”)
-But, the data they gather should not be shared with the company providing the facial recognition software (unless it’s just of their own face, and then only for the safest possible diagnostic or service improvement purposes).
+But, the data they gather for themselves should not be shared with the company providing the facial recognition software (unless it’s just of their own face, and then only for the safest possible diagnostic or service improvement purposes).
 This, as I understand it, is roughly what Apple does with iPhones.

 - Facial recognition used to detect changing facial characteristics (such as emotions, age or wellness) should be required to forget what they see, right after the job is done, and not use the data gathered for any purpose other than diagnostics or performance improvement.